-National Apprenticeship Week… A Word from our Head of HR
+National Apprenticeship Week… A Word from our Head of HRNational Apprenticeship Week… A Word from our Head of HR

 This week, we’ve brought you case studies from 2 of our fantastic apprentices detailing how an apprenticeship has been beneficial for them, but how beneficial are apprentices to our business?
 Our Head of HR Neil Hall discusses why apprentices are important to our business.